Stuart Appleby's Golf Swing

 Shoulder plane changesShoulder plane changes

 The first thing to notice in this next photo is that as he's coming down through here his shoulders are starting to move out of the plane they had at the top of the swing.
-His right shoulder is actually dropping quite a bit, rather than retracing the line he was on at address.
+His trail shoulder is actually dropping quite a bit, rather than retracing the line he was on at address.

 As we near impact, the most striking thing about this shot is that the club face is very, very square or almost borderline shut here.
 The good thing about this position is that the club face doesn't really have to do anything at this point to square into the ball.